TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/BugfixingAZ/Index.rst

 Prerequisites
 =============

-We assume, you have followed all steps in the pevious chapters.
+We assume, you have followed all steps in the previous chapters.
 If in doubt, read the :ref:`Quickstart <core-contrib-quickstart>` chapter and check that you have followed all steps up to **"8 Create your patch"**.